gytcrt/randomwalk/content/posts/GenAI-evaluation-challenge/why-is-it-hard.md

 **Essentially, ML is what we are used to and have been evaluating in last decades, and GenAI and LLM are the new technology we want to evaluate against.** AI is a umbrella term for everything🙃.

-## Model vs Application Evaluation
+## GenAI Model vs GenAI Application Evaluation

 In my experience, when people talk about GenAI evaluation, they might not be aware that there is significant difference between GenAI foundation model evaluation and GenAI application evaluation.
 Both of them are on-going and evolving problems in industry and academia.
 However, GenAI application evaluation is less talked about comparing to GenAI foundation model evaluation.